 Scurry driving — or to use the correct name, double harness scurry driving — is another discipline guaranteed to get the adrenaline of both drivers and spectators running.
 This is where pairs of ponies negotiate a course of cones at full gallop, aiming to clock the fastest time.
 It’s made more difficult by the fact that balls are positioned on top of the cones and time-penalties given for each one knocked off.

-Many of her ponies are rescued and more than repay her by helping in her work with drivers who have special needs, under the auspices of the Sports Driving Unlimited charity.
 Amanda also works with Bennington Carriages in Lincolnshire, offering Try Driving days under the banner of Sports Driving, a non-profit making organisation that promotes carriage driving.

 Aimed mainly at people who are interested in horses but have never driven before, these experience days offer hands-on experience with a Bennington Fun Bug carriage and Amanda’s ponies.